 29 Nov Top of the North – highlights of NZ’s North Island

 A client asked us the other day: what are the top highlights of New Zealand’s North Island?
-Ooh, that’s not an easy question to answer – this tiny country packs in plenty at every turn!
-But if we were pushed to pick our North Island must-do’s, these experiences would have to be at the top of our list…
+That’s not an easy question to answer – this tiny country packs in plenty at every turn!
+But if we were pushed to pick our North Island must-do’s, these experiences would be at the top of our list…

 Views, Vines & Wines